Top 5 Ways to Lower Your Tax Bill

 I think we all know that giving to charity is a good way to lower the tax bill.
 Of course, giving to charity doesn’t build wealth, but giving can be done in ways that give the most benefit with the least cost to you.

 When you give to charity and have a marginal tax rate of 40%, you’re saying “I’d rather give this charity $100 than give $40 to the government.”
-I make that choice quite often, like when I donated $100,000 in 2016.
+I make that choice quite often, like when I donated $100,000 in 2016, and now have a balance of $250,000 in donor advised funds, all donated when I was in a higher tax bracket than I may ever be again.

 Donating assets (stocks, mutual funds, property) directly to a charitable organization, or indirectly via a donor advised fund, has the additional benefit of eliminating capital gains taxes.
 You don’t pay them, the charity doesn’t pay them.
 They just disappear, much like my boys when it’s time to brush teeth.